henze-research-group/MODRLC/README.md

 6) Shutdown a test case container by selecting the container terminal window, ``Ctrl+C`` to close port, and ``Ctrl+D`` to exit the Docker container.
 7) Remove the test case Docker image by ``$ make remove-image TESTCASE=<testcase_dir_name>``.

+## Windows Users

+The ACTB runs on UNIX operating systems, but an additional software layer is currently necessary for Windows users.
+Please install the Windows Subsystem for Linux (WSL) by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+You will simply need to start an instance of the WSL first, then run the commands found in the various instructions of this repository in the Linux terminal that will be launched.

 ## Known Issues

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are: